GregoryBWilson/UFOs/README.md

-The result of this search can be seen in figure 7 below, with only two observation - which seem to support each other.
+The result of this search can be seen in figure 7 below, with only two observations - which seem to support each other.

 ![6_Website_5_Element_Filter](Resources/6_Website_5_Element_Filter.png "Figure 7 - Website 5 Element Filter")